brndnmtthws/brndn-io/content/about/index.md

 separate $1B+ valuation companies through various stages of hypergrowth and started a few companies myself.

-I grew up in Canada, moved to San Francisco in 2009, and have recently spent most of my time in New York.
+I grew up in Canada, moved to San Francisco in 2009, and most recently, have recently spent most of my time in New York.

+I use this blog as a sort of journal, a place to put my thoughts, and something to look back on.
+Based on the feedback of the emails I occasionally receive about my posts here (thanks for the email, by the way), it seems that many people enjoy reading it, too.

 ## As a Professional

-I've worked at a number of different startups including [Airbnb](https://www.airbnb.com/), Mesosphere (now known as [D2IQ](https://d2iq.com/)), [Braze](https://www.braze.com/), and others.
+I've worked at many startups, including [Airbnb](https://www.airbnb.com/), Mesosphere (now known as [D2IQ](https://d2iq.com/)), [Braze](https://www.braze.com/), and others.

 My first startup was a Canadian oil and gas company that manufactured